learnbaydev/bloglearnbay_v2/src/posts/women-in-data-science-are-diminishing-the-gender-gap-in-indian-tech-sectors.md

 id: "women-in-data-science-are-diminishing-the-gender-gap-in-indian-tech-sectors"
 tableData:
   [

-    The Gender Gap Breakdown, Why is Data Science a great career for women?, There are two reasons why women should consider data science as a career:-, What is the qualification to join a career as a Data Scientist?, Is it difficult for women in data science to pursue a long-term career?, How are women narrowing the gender gap?, What are the methods to enhance Data science for Lucaratvie's career?
+    The Gender Gap Breakdown,
+    Why is Data Science a great career for women?, There are two reasons why women should consider data science as a career:-, What is the qualification to join a career as a Data Scientist?, Is it difficult for women in data science to pursue a long-term career?, How are women narrowing the gender gap?,
-  ]
+    What are the methods to enhance Data science for Lucaratvie's career?, ]
 ---